gradle/gradle/design-docs/building-multiple-outputs-from-jvm-languages.md

 This story introduces the compile classpath for a Java source set, along with the general purpose concept of a classpath.
 Initially, a classpath will provide only a read-only view.

 1. Add a `Classpath` interface.
-Initially, this will be a query-only interface.
+Initially, this will be a read-only interface.
 It has the following properties:
     - `files` of type `FileCollection`
 2. Add a `compileClasspath` to the `JavaSourceSet` interface.
 3. Change the `java-base` plugin so that the Java source set instance it adds has the same compile classpath.